TeamPerie/CellBarcodeSim/README.md

 )
 ```

+For most of the parameters, you can find explanations in the documents of `simu_main`.
-For the `simulate_main_umi()` specific parameters:
+The `simulate_main_umi()` specific parameters:

--   `preamp_n`: PCR cycle before conjuncting UMI, default is 0.
+- `preamp_n`: PCR cycle before catenating UMI, default is 0.
--   `umi_length`: The UMI base pair length, defautl is 8.
+- `umi_length`: The UMI base pair length, default is 8.
 - `umi_tagging_efficiency`: The UMI tagging efficiency, default is 0.25.
+It means 25% of sequences in the pre-PCR pool will be tagged by UMI.

-## Barcode sequencing output
+## About the output

-The output location and file name is defined by the `output_prefix` option.
+The output location and file name are defined by the `output_prefix` option.
 For example, by running the `example.R`, the option is `./tmp/simu_seq`.
 The output files are in `./tmp/` fold:

--   `simu_seq.fq` : The fastq of barcode sequencing.
--   `simu_seq.aln`: The middle file of ART.
 - `simu_seq_ref.tsv`: The induced barcodes.
--   `simu_seq_library.fasta`: The sequencing library loaded to the sequencing machine, which will carry the PCR error.
+- `simu_seq_library.fasta`: The sequencing library, which will only carry the PCR error.
+- `simu_seq.aln`: The intermediate files from ART.
+- `simu_seq.fq` : Fianl barcode sequencing fastq file.